A good portion of you probably don’t know this because I don’t advertise it, but exactly 11 years ago today, my life changed forever.

 The first time I met him was at Meldrum’s, a restaurant in Massillon.
 I met them there for dinner.
 Gavin and I bonded instantly.
 This was uncommon for him as he was very shy.
-While we sat there coloring and waiting for our food he spilled an entire glass of ice cold lemonade in my lap.
+While we sat there coloring and waiting for our food, he spilled an entire glass of ice-cold lemonade on my lap.
 Lizze thought for sure I was gone after that.
-I never really told her but that was the moment I fell in love with her.
-We were married about 2 years later.
+I never really told her, but that was the moment I fell in love with her.
+We were married about two years later.

-Since the day I met Gavin I have taken responsibility for every aspect of his life.
-Not because I had to, because I wanted to.
+Since the day I met Gavin, I have taken responsibility for every aspect of his life.
+Not because I had to, but because I wanted to.
 Lizze and I have raised him together since then.

 What does it mean to be a father?

 I would like to introduce you to Gavin now.
-Gavin is 8 years and 7 months today.
-He is a sweet, compassionate, loving and selfless little boy whom I’ve had the privilege of raising as my own since he was about 1 1/2 years old.
-Gavin loves to build with his Lego’s and draw his comic books.
-Gavin has been through more in his short time on this Earth then most people will in a life time.
-He has been the middle of a tug of war for almost 8 years.
-We have fought very hard to shield him from this, insure his best interests and to get him the help he needs, which most recently included a DNA case in Stark County Family Court against Gavin’s biological father and paternal grandmother; which was triggered by Gavin’s doctors.
+Gavin is eight years and seven months today.
+He is a sweet, compassionate, loving, and selfless little boy whom I’ve had the privilege of raising as my own since he was about 1 1/2 years old.
+Gavin loves to build with his Legos and draw his comic books.
+Gavin has been through more in his short time on this Earth than most people will in a lifetime.
+He has been in the middle of a tug of war for almost eight years.
+We have fought very hard to shield him from this, ensure his best interests, and get him the help he needs, which most recently included a DNA case in Stark County Family Court against Gavin’s biological father and paternal grandmother, which was triggered by Gavin’s doctors.

 Gavin was diagnosed with Asperger’s syndrome in 2005 by Dr. Lee Reynolds and Akron Children’s Hospital.
 Asperger’s is a form of Autism.
 Gavin has also been diagnosed with PTSD, ADHD, OCD, and Sensory Integration Disorder.
 Recently we have been treating him for bipolar disorder as well.
 Every day is literally a struggle to survive.

 We have worked so hard to give Gavin a chance to live a quality life and reach his potential.
 We have found him a great school.
 He attends Summit Academy here in Canton.
-Every one of the teachers and staff are angels.
+Every one of the teachers and staff is an angel.
 They have made such a difference in his life as well as our own.
 Lizze and I are very active in the school as she is the president of the PTA.

 I cannot begin to describe the pain of losing a child to Autism.
 I catch myself thinking back to when he was little.
-I try to remember if there was something I missed.
+I tried to remember if there was something I had missed.
 Have I failed him?
 What could I have done differently?
-I always come to the same one wish.
-I wish I could go back to when he was 2 or 3 and I took him fishing for the first time at Price Park.
+I always come to the same wish.
+I wish I could go back to when he was 2 or 3, and I took him fishing for the first time at Price Park.
 He caught a blue gill all by himself.
 He was so proud and so happy that day.

 I wish I could go back and make that day last just a little while longer.
-I wish I would have known that would be one of the last times we would have to spend together in that place.
-That place where we were connected and he knew I loved him.
+I wish I had known that would be one of the last times we would have to spend together in that place.
+That place where we were connected, and he knew I loved him.
 I wish I could have said goodbye.
-It seems like the next day I woke up and everything was different.
+It seemed like the next day, I woke up, and everything was different.
 I am really struggling to write this because I try not to think about those days because I cannot stop crying.
 It hurts to cry anymore.
 I miss him so much.

-Even though I live with him every day we are not connected the same way anymore.
+Even though I live with him every day, we don’t connect the same way anymore.
 Gavin likes to spend his time alone in his room working on his Lego inventions with his imaginary friends.
 That seems to make him happy.
 We are told that Gavin does not perceive things like we do.
 I often wonder if he knows how much we love him.
-We tell him all the time but I do not think he gets it.
+We tell him all the time, but I do not think he gets it.
 We constantly worry about his future.
 We worry about everything.

-I love Gavin for who he is and morn for who he was.
+I love Gavin for who he is and mourn for who he was.
 I would never try to change him to fit a mold.
-I try to guide him though his journey as safely as possible.
+I try to guide him through his journey as safely as possible.
 I have been there for him through everything.
-I have been there for all the nightmares, meltdowns and injuries.
+I have been there for all the nightmares, meltdowns, and injuries.
 I have also been there for all the little victories like brushing his teeth and getting himself dressed for school.
 I was there for all his karate awards and school plays.
-I have been to all his appointments and to pick him up from school.
+I have been to all his appointments and picked him up from school every day.
 I have made sure the tooth fairy does not forget to visit.
 I make sure he has clothes to wear, food to eat, and a roof over his head.
 I make sure that the spaghetti sauce does not have any “specks” in it because I know he will not eat it if he sees “specks” of seasoning.

-These people amaze us because they don’t have to get into the trenches with us but they do anyway because Gavin has touched their lives.
+These people amaze us because they don’t have to get into the trenches with us, but they do anyway because Gavin has touched their lives.
 We have received no help from his biological father.
 Gavin’s father is an alcoholic and a drug addict.
-He has shown up to court in Stark County twice over the legal limit and has 2 DUI’s.
-He has yet to our knowledge completed any drug and alcohol counseling and or treatment.
-He also did not complete his DNA case plan after almost 2 years.
+He has shown up to court in Stark County twice over the legal limit and has 2 DUIs.
+He has yet, to our knowledge, completed any drug and alcohol counseling and or treatment.
+He also did not complete his DNA case plan after almost two years.
 This is why Jobs and Families finally moved to terminate their involvement (because of his lack of cooperation).

 We voluntarily chose to enter into an agreement with his father and grandmother.
 This agreement put Gavin’s doctor’s in charge of their visitation (specifically Dr. Pattie).
 This legally binding agreement is on file in Stark County.